 PM Modi Flags Off Pravasi Bharatiya Express, A Special Tourist Train For Nris

-(MENAFN- Kashmir Observer) Bhubaneswar- Prime Minister Narendra Modi on Thursday remotely flagged off the inaugural journey of the Pravasi Bharatiya Express, a special tourist train for the Indian diaspora.
+(MENAFN- IANS) New Delhi, Jan 9 (IANS) Prime Minister Narendra Modi on Thursday remotely flagged off the inaugural journey of the Pravasi Bharatiya Express, a special tourist train for the Indian diaspora.

 The train will travel to various tourism and religious destinations across India over three weeks.
 This initiative is part of the Pravasi Teertha Darshan Yojana of the Ministry of External Affairs.